canjs/canjs/docs/can-guides/contribute/bug-report.md

  - Write a good test.
  - Come to a DoneJS Contributors meeting and make your case.
  - Get others from other organizations to `+1` the issue.
- - Make your case on gitter with a contributor or in the issue.
+ - Make your case on Gitter with a contributor or in the issue.
  - You can always hire [Bitovi](http://bitovi.com) or a contributor to make the change.